enqueuezero/site/availability.md

 ## Context

 Today, most services need to run in 7x24.
-It's a challenge keeping the system functional and working.

-The service provider has commitments to the customers that the service should be up and running.
-The [SLI, SLO, and SLA](/the-difference-between-sli-slo-and-sla.html) helps dev teams defining the quality of the service.
+The service provider has commitment to the customers that the service should be functional and working, which is a challenge.

+ The [SLI, SLO, and SLA](/the-difference-between-sli-slo-and-sla.html) helps the service provider defining the quality of the service.
  Inside the SLI, SLO, and SLA, the availability is the essence.

 ## Overview